 “Although there are northern men and southern men, north and south make no difference to their Buddha-nature.
 A barbarian is different from Your Holiness physically, but there is no difference in our Buddha-nature.”

 If Hung Jen was not already convinced of Hui Neng’s realisation, it seems that the conversation paraphrased in these lines was more than enough to eliminate all doubt.
-He would have recognised that Hui Neng was stating an absolutely fundamental spiritual truth, and was speaking not from learning or egalitarian idealism, but directly from his realisation; directly from his complete familiarity with the one mind of awareness in which all beings rest equally.
+He would have recognised that Hui Neng was stating an absolutely fundamental spiritual truth, and was speaking not from learning or egalitarian sentiment, but directly from his realisation; directly from his complete familiarity with the one mind of awareness in which all beings rest equally.
 Both men knew that the unitary field of awareness in which everything arises, is equal and even throughout the infinity of space.
-They both knew that all human beings participate inseparably in this radical and sacred equality, despite their apparent differences.
+They both knew that all human beings participate in this radical and sacred equality, despite their apparent differences.

 The Patriarch’s Dilemma